Special Academic Programs

 Students attending non-Mennonite institutions will be required to fulfill some form of course work in Anabaptist history and theology.
 Therefore, those students attending non-Mennonite schools are required to complete Unit III of the Pastoral Studies Distance Education Course entitled “Leading God’s People”.
 Lark is administered jointly by the African-American Association, Mennonite Education Agency, and EMU.

 The Ministry Inquiry Program is an opportunity for students who have completed two or three years of university studies and who are considering pastoral ministry and/or seminary study to have a first hand experience in ministry.
 This 11-week summer program is a full-time position as intern within a congregation that involves the student in all aspects of pastoral service under the mentoring of the congregation’s leadership.
 When at all possible, the student is placed in the congregation of his/her choice.

 Through a cooperative arrangement with the Mennonite denomination, the area conference, the home congregation of the student, and Eastern Mennonite University, the student receives a scholarship of at least $2,000 applied to university or seminary expenses during the following academic year.
 In addition, the congregation in which the student serves provides housing and $500 cash.
-Academic credit can also be earned.
-Registration and payment at the summer school tuition rate are required for earning academic credit.
+Academic credit can also be earned, however registration and payment at the summer school tuition rate are required for earning academic credit.

 To be considered for the Ministry Inquiry Program a student must have completed at least 2 years of undergraduate study with a GPA of 3.0 or higher.
-An application form and references are required for acceptance.
+An online application form, which includes references, are required for acceptance.